BoredDevHQ/BoredDevHQ/README.md

 ###

-<p align="left">My name is Chris and I'm a high school, from The Kingdom of Netherlands</p>
+<p align="left">My name is Chris and I'm a high school, from The Kingdom of the Netherlands</p>

 ###